 On bus #400, you will know you’re close when you see the mountain-top village of St Paul looming in the distance.
 After the Foundation Maeght stop, push the red button because Saint-Paul-de-Vence is next; as you get off the bus walk left to get to the village.
 Wear flat walking shoes as the 1000-year-old cobblestones can be steep and slick.
-5 minutes and two stops later the bus #400 arrives in Vence.
+5 minutes and three stops later the bus #400 arrives at its endpoint in Vence.

-The last bus 400 leaves Vence at 7:15pm on weekdays, and 7:30pm on weekends and holidays (picking up in Saint-Paul-de-Vence 5 minutes later).
-If you miss the last bus, the least expensive way to get back is to take a taxi (or Uber) down to the Cagnes-sur-mer train station and then take the train back (last one around 11pm).
+The last bus #400 leaves Vence around 7:30pm on weekends and holidays (picking up in Saint-Paul-de-Vence 5 minutes later), but the Bus #9 from Vence runs all the way until 1am!
+You can also take an Uber down to the Cagnes-sur-mer train station and then take the train back (last one around 11pm).

 Photo Credit: St. Paul de Vence by Wng, licensed under Creative Commons